censorship-no-archive/ceno1/doc/threatModel.md

 ##### NCC-CENO-018: JavaScript Can Unmask Users Via Multiple Mechanisms
-Similarly to the previous issue identified by the NCC Group, by applying readability mode on the bundles inserted by bridges and by stripping any Javascript at the Lookup Cache Servers, we consider this issue **resolved**.
+Similarly to the previous issue identified by the NCC Group, by applying readability mode on the bundles inserted by Bridges and by stripping any Javascript at the Lookup Cache Servers, we consider this issue **resolved**.

 The proposed solution of inserting assets individually rather than as part of